Frequently Asked Questions

 What Does It Mean To Have A “Virtual Practice”?

 It means that we make the most of the Internet and other technology to meet our client’s needs.
-Many conferences, for instance, are by VoIP services, such as Skype.
-We have minimal rent and other fixed overhead, and do not meet our clients in an office.
-Almost all documents are exchanged by way of PDF files.
+Many conferences are by VoIP services, such as Skype.
+We have minimal rent and other fixed overhead.
+Almost all documents are exchanged by way of PDF files, which dramatically reduces the impact of our practice on the environment.
+When appropriate, routine court appearances are made by telephone.
 The entire library is online.
 We believe that this use of technology maximizes our access to our clients, and will become more and more accepted in the future.
+We also believes it helps us maintain a competitive rate structure, and provide quality service at a fair price.